raechelo/odom-static-comp-2/README.md

 # Wishlist

 I tried for a while to create pop-up labels on hover for the graphs, and I think I got pretty close!
 But, ultimately I had to call it and move on to other aspects of the page.
 I would really like to learn how to implement those for a fully interactivce svg graph.
 I also wanted to create functionality for the vertical nav bar so that it appears off screen upon click.
 I left this for last because there were so many other aspects of the page to accomplish, though I am happy with where I ended.
 I also would have liked to make the edit table functioning, although it would take use of local storage if I wanted the information to save-which isn't something I would implement on a static composition page.
+I've already mentioned it, but I would have liked to animate the bars in the bar graph to move upward upon hover effects.

 # Final Thoughts